Zeioth/latencyflex2-installer/README.md

 is possible you are banned.
 Use it under your own risk.

 ## 3 - CHECK IF IT'S WORKING
-Launch the game and open
+Launch the game.
+You should be able to enable Flex now.
+To check everything is OK open

     ~/.local/share/latency-flex/dxvk-nvapi.log